 Temp ratings are a guideline to communicate warmth.
 It’s important to note that each person is unique and has a different circulation that impacts warmth.
 To assign the temperature rating, Bogs use a cold box test method.
 This test puts stainless steel balls with wire probes down inside the boots.
 The boots are then put in a freezer and the temperature is reduced every 30 minutes.
 When the boots show more than a ten degree variance from the ambient temperature, then the boots have reached their warmth limit.
 Bogs Classics are comfort rated from temperate to - 34°C (30°F).

 I'm sure you have all experienced damp, smelly socks after a day of fun winter activity.
 Whether they were your socks or your kids, I'm confident that they were most likely cotton! ( check out my last blog, The Real Truth about Cotton Socks).

 We recommend wearing one pair of medium-weight, moisture wicking socks with your Bogs.
-Wool is the best, however synthetic blends, like Hot Chillys are perfect for those with skin sensitivities.
+Wool is the best, such as Smartwool or Helly Hansen.
+However synthetic blends, such as Hot Chillies, are perfect for those are sensitive.
 The air surrounding your feet is what keeps them warm.
 Bogs are designed to capture your body heat and insulate it from the outside elements.
 Layering socks potentially inhibits air flow within the Bogs and circulation in your feet.